Vimor123/mtg-card-price-updater/README.md

 ## P.S.

-openpyxl library needs to be installed selenium library needs to be installed
+"openpyxl" library needs to be installed